xiandalong/cc_xiandaL/README.md

-Insight Code Challenge: Word Count and Running Median
+# Insight Code Challenge by Xianda Long

 This is for fullfiling the requirements for code challenge from Insight Data Engineering Program

-Both programs yielded correct output under windows and ubuntu
+Both programs yielded correct output Ubuntu (14.04.2, 32bit)

 Notes: